 New Zealand has a Goods and Services Tax of 15% on all applicable goods or services.

-Have More Questions About How Your Expat Taxes Will Be Affected in New Zealand?
+Have More Questions About How Your New Zealand Expatriate Taxes Will Be Affected in New Zealand?

 Our team of expat-expert CPAs and IRS Enrolled Agents can help!
-Contact us today with all of your questions about filing expat taxes while living abroad in New Zealand.
+Contact us today with all of your questions about filing US expat tax in New Zealand.